kidlj/awei/_wiki/wills.md

 ### 2025.10.19

-I am full, but I feel hungry.
+I was full, but I felt hungry.

 ### 2025.10.16